Alderley

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Alderley has 46 active public transport stops, offering a mix of train and bus services.
-These stops are served by 28 individual routes, providing a total of 3,434 weekly passenger trips.
-The average distance from residents' homes to the nearest transport stop is 152 meters, indicating excellent accessibility.
-Most commutes in this predominantly residential area are outward-bound.
-Cars remain the primary mode of transport for 75% of residents, with trains and buses accounting for 10% and 8% respectively.
-The average vehicle ownership per dwelling is 1.2, lower than the regional average.
+Alderley has 46 active public transport stops offering a mix of train and bus services.
+These stops are served by 28 individual routes, collectively facilitating 3,434 weekly passenger trips.
+Transport accessibility is rated excellent, with residents located an average of 152 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transport at 75%, followed by train at 10% and bus at 8%.
+Vehicle ownership averages 1.2 per dwelling, lower than the regional average.

-According to the 2021 Census, a high proportion (27.7%) of Alderley residents work from home, which may be influenced by COVID-19 conditions.
-On average, there are 490 trips per day across all routes, equating to approximately 74 weekly trips per individual stop.
+According to the 2021 Census, a high 27.7% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency across all routes averages 490 trips per day, equating to approximately 74 weekly trips per individual stop.

 Frequently Asked Questions - Transport